kubernetes/community/sig-storage/archive/README.md

 This contains the historical archives from the SIG Storage meetings.

-Current active meeting notes can be found in the working documented used by the SIG.
+Current active meeting notes can be found in the working document used by the SIG.
 For links to this document, and for current meeting details, please refer to the [SIG Storage README](../README.md) for details.